 On April 12, 2016, the Company entered into an employment agreement with its Chief Executive Officer, Mr. Edward Karr.
-The initial term of the Agreement is for two years ending on April 30, 2018, with automatic renewals for successive one year terms unless terminated by written notice at least 90 days prior to the expiration of the term.
+The initial term of the agreement is for two years ending on April 30, 2018, with automatic renewals for successive one year terms unless terminated by written notice at least 90 days prior to the expiration of the term.
 Mr. Karr is to receive a base salary of \$250,000 per year.
-The Agreement calls for a bonus of \$250,000 to be awarded upon meeting a certain milestone goal which is concluding a financing of at least \$10,000,000, a minimum of \$2,500,000 of which must come from foreign investors.
+The agreement calls for a bonus of \$250,000 to be awarded upon meeting a certain milestone goal which is concluding a financing of at least \$10,000,000, a minimum of \$2,500,000 of which must come from foreign investors.
 The bonus may be paid in cash, stock, or a combination thereof in the discretion of the board.
-Any bonus for a calendar year shall be subject to Mr. Karr's continued employment with the Company through the end of the calendar year in which it is earned and shall be paid after the conclusion of the calendar year in accordance with the Company's regular bonus payment policies in the year following the year with respect to which the bonus relates, and in any case not later than two and one half (2-1/2) months following the end of the year with respect to which a bonus is earned.
+Any bonus for a calendar year shall be subject to Mr. Karr's continued employment with the Company through the end of the calendar year in which it is earned and shall be paid after the conclusion of the bonus relates, and in any case not later than two and one half (2-1/2) months following the end of the year with respect to which a bonus is earned.